Employment Services

 Overview

-Our Job Services Program offers clients an opportunity to broaden their employment skills and become a tax paying citizen by obtaining and maintaining jobs in our business community.
+Our Employment Services Program offers clients an opportunity to broaden their employment skills and become contributing citizens by obtaining and maintaining jobs in our business community.
 Our employment specialists support this desire by assisting in all phases of training so that successful employment is achieved for all individuals.
 Supported Employment focuses on job acquisition, retention, and training.
 This program also develops individualized goals for each person relating to their desired employment outcome.
 Supports are available at an intensity and duration of the consumers choosing.

 On the Job Training

-This service offers individuals an opportunity to learn a new skill or re enter the workforce through an internship type of training program.
+This service offers individuals an opportunity to learn a new skill or reenter the workforce through an internship type of training program.
 Individuals are placed in jobs that match their interests and abilities.
-Wages are sponsored by Vocational Rehabilitation for up to 90 days of training.
-Employers have the advantage of an employee for 90 days with no cost to them at all.
+Wages are sponsored by Vocational Rehabilitation for up to ninety (90) days of training, allowing the employer the advantage of an employee with no associated cost during this period.

 Supported Employment